-Encourage your drummer to delineate the form by playing small fills between sections, big fills between choruses and bigger fills between soloists.
-He or she can further delineate by changing cymbals for each new soloist, playing the bridge differently, using brushes for the piano solo, etc.
+Encourage your drummer to clearly delineate the form of each tune by playing small fills between sections, big fills between choruses and bigger fills between soloists.
+He or she can further delineate by changing cymbals for each new soloist, playing the bridge differently (e.g., dropping in a cross stick on the snare drum rim on beat four of each bar), using brushes for the piano solo, etc.

-On swing tunes, encourage your bassist to construct his or her own walking bass lines based on the chord symbols, rather than just playing the written quarter note lines.
+On swing tunes, encourage your bassist to construct his or her own walking bass lines based on the chord symbols, rather than (or in addition to) just playing the written quarter note lines that appear on bass parts of big band arrangements.

 Suggest to your lead trumpet, trombone, and alto players that they, on their own, schedule a weekly sectional with their respective sections.
 Here they can work on solidifying their parts, blending, articulation and intonation, as well as rehearse any difficult solis they might have in the big band.
+This could occur before school, after school, or during lunch one day per week.
+Not only will this give your lead players leadership experience and each section a sense of ownership, resulting in tighter and more musical playing, it will allow you more time to teach jazz during your regular rehearsals.